chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 https://www.mut-gegen-rechte-gewalt.de/service/chronik-vorfaelle?page=4
 {% endhighlight %}

-The urls look fine, now we ready to launch the scraper.
-It loops over every entry and scrapes information on each of the respective fields.
+The urls look fine, now we are ready to launch the scraper.
+It loops over every entry and scrapes information from each of the respective fields.
 If there is no information on a variable in a certain entry, the value None is assigned.

 {% highlight python %}